 and Dall sheep; and look for wildflowers and animals on a scavenger hunt.

 Meet Alaska’s wild residents up close at a local conservation center, and

 scan the horizon for whales and other marine life on a wildlife cruise through

 Prince William Sound.

 Explore the beauty and vastness of Denali National Park on a variety of hikes, spotting caribou, moose, wolves, and more.

-Go gold-panning in glacier-fed rivers.
+Pan for gold in glacier-fed rivers.

 Look for calving glaciers, humpback whales, and playful sea otters on a Prince William Sound cruise.

 Visit the Alaska Wildlife Conservation Center, home of orphaned or injured moose, coyotes, bears, and other animals.

 Arrive in Fairbanks and check into our hotel.